 It will be required to represent the brand in many different formats, and the design needs to reflect these requirements.

-The elements to consider here are size and detail.
+The elements to consider here in hospital branding are size and detail.

 A logo also rarely receives the same emotional response when positioned in different environments.